 Raspberry Iced Tea, White Wine and Organic Coffee were served tableside with

 Charlotte Moss, whose luxurious decorating techniques and passionate design philosophy, mesmerized the audience with stories about the iconic women

 designers who have influenced her graceful style.
 Traditional Home magazine considers Charlotte to be among the top twenty designers in the country.
 She is a frequent contributor to the Wall Street Journal, House Beautiful, Veranda, Elle Décor, Traditional Home, and Architectural Digest.
 She has written seven books, and designed many collections of china, fabric, carpet, decorative accessories and home fragrance.

 Guests were treated to a signed copy of the guest of honor’s newest book, “Charlotte Moss Decorates: The Art of Creating Elegant and Inspired Rooms.”
 This book, her seventh, contains over 200 photographs that offer the reader “quick doses” of decorating advice with recommendations for Moss’s favorite flowers and fragrances for the final flourish in creating the perfect room.

-To ensure a successful program, Santa Barbara Catering incorporated an abundance of staff to flawlessly execute the event.
+To ensure a successful program, Artisan by Santa Barbara Catering incorporated an abundance of staff to flawlessly execute the event.
 Three separate serving stations were built surrounding the Great Hall, including an outdoor kitchen.
 Twenty chefs, numerous captains, 50 servers and additional support staff were engaged for the event.
 The plating of 13 separate items on the salad was a major undertaking.
 Every food item had a specific position on the plate that it demanded to be showcased.
 This is a glimpse of the assembly line of the Santa Barbara team who created this special meal: